Skip to main content

 Biographical Note

-Orville was a member of Angola Masonic Lodge 236, Scottish Rite Valley of Fort Wayne, Mizpah Shrine Temple of Fort Wayne, Pokagon Shrine Club of Angola and the Angola Rotary Club.
-He was a vocational teacher at Angola High School from 1979-1983.
+Moody was a member of Angola Masonic Lodge 236, Scottish Rite Valley of Fort Wayne, Mizpah Shrine Temple of Fort Wayne, Pokagon Shrine Club of Angola, and the Angola Rotary Club.
 He was former vice-present of Angola State Bank.
 The Sagamore of the Wabash was awarded to him on November 30, 1989.
-Orville died on July 29, 1989 and is buried at the Circle Hill Cemetery in Angola, Indiana.
+Orville Moody died of cancer on July 29, 1989 and is buried at the Circle Hill Cemetery in Angola, Indiana.

 Sources: